Core solution

 Who should use IFA for flowers and ornamentals?

-IFA for flowers and ornamentals is available for the entire spectrum of producers worldwide, addressing a range of production systems from open field to greenhouses.
+IFA for flowers and ornamentals is available for producers worldwide, addressing a range of production systems from open field to greenhouses.

 It offers certification options for both individual producers (single site and multisite producers) and producer groups, including smallholders.
 Producers can get certification in any country where a GLOBALG.A.P. approved certification body (CB) conducts audits.